Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 ## Low Bandwidth

 Oil and gas wells are in remote locations adding a challenge for connectivity.
-These enviorments are **BW starved** and sometimes not even connected to an electrial grid.
-Each device will transfer data on the 2.4GHz frequency to the gateway device.
+These enviorments are **BW starved** so each device will transfer data on the 2.4GHz frequency to the gateway device.
+The gateway will utlize the LORA network for long range remote data transfer.

+## Energy

+Locations sometimes are not connected to an electrial grid.
+This sensor system will have battery and solar power capabilites of 10 years.

 ## Use Case

 Scattered throughout the lower 48 are millions of small tank batteries.
 Most of them do not have any automation, because modern products can crush the economic productivity of stripper wells.

 The companies of today are missing this key market.
 There soultions are rather costly, and could be better optimized for energy utlization, memory, and user interfaces.

 ## RoadMap